- Annual high temp 58.2°F

 Avg Commute Time

 Culture & Entertainment

-Looking for fun things to do in Dubuque?
-Explore the area’s top attractions and local hangouts to discover everything Dubuque has to offer.
+Looking for fun things to do in Ann Arbor?
+Explore the area’s top attractions and local hangouts to discover everything Ann Arbor has to offer.

-- Top industries in Dubuque include manufacturing, health care, and education.
+- Top industries in Ann Arbor include education, bioscience, and health care.